ilagioda/SoftEng2/ElectronicStudentRecordManagementSystem/UseCases/UseCase_story5.md

 - None, because it’s the administrative officer that starts the interaction

 **Main Success Scenario:**
-1. The admin select a particular class for which he/she wants to enter class composition
+1. The admin selects a particular class for which he/she wants to see the proposed class composition
-2. The system show the class composition for that particular class
+2. The system shows the proposed class composition for the selected class
-3. The admin accept the class composition by clicking on the button
+3. The admin accepts the class composition by simply clicking a button
-4. The system update all the informations related in the database
+4. The system updates all the informations related in the database
 5. The system confirms with a message that the operation has been completed successfully

 The use case terminates with success